SyntheticAutonomicMind/.github/profile/README.md

 - **Personality system**: Choose from friendly, professional, creative, or custom tones
 - **Dark/light mode**: Beautiful SwiftUI interface that fits your style
 - **100% free & open source**: No subscriptions, no ads, no hidden costs

 ---

-**A friendly note:** SAM is a new project, born from a personal wish to make technology more human.
-You might find the occasional rough edge - your feedback helps shape SAM into the assistant we all want.
-Together, we're building something special.

----